zavadsky/DirectAccess/README.md

 To run the program, provide one command line argument: the name of the file containing the integer sequence.
 You can find test data for this program at https://drive.google.com/file/d/1BbyUif9FcJJaQWPIimLyvJVOSuMxRvE7/view?usp=sharing.
-The test data includes two files with integers generated from a 200MB English text from Pizza&Chilie corpus.
+The test data includes two files with integers generated from a 200MB English text from the Pizza&Chilie corpus.
 The integers represent the indices of text symbols in the alphabet, sorted by descending frequencies.
-In the bigger file, the alphabet is composed of pairs of characters, while in the smaller file it is composed of words of a text.
+In the bigger file, the alphabet is composed of pairs of characters, while in the smaller file, it is composed of words of the text.